|Paul Gascoigne and Bryan Robson|

 CM: Colin Bell (County Durham)

-Bell is considered to be Manchester City's greatest ever player.
+Colin Bell is considered to be Manchester City's greatest ever player.
 He won the league in 1967-1968, FA Cup in 1969 and the UEFA Cup Winners' Cup in 1970.
-While Bell is considered to be one of England's greatest midfielder, he was unable to showcase his talents in the world stage.
-He was remembered as the substitute for Bobby Charlton at the WC Finals in 1970 against West Germany.
+He was unable to showcase his talents in the world stage.
+He was remembered as the substitute for Bobby Charlton at the World Cup Finals in 1970 against West Germany.
 In 1973, he was a part of the ill-fated national team that failed to qualify for West Germany 1974.

 |Colin Bell |

 During his long career, his most important stints were played with Newcastle United, Tottenham Hotspurs, Olympique Marseille and Sheffield Wednesday.
 He won the FA Cup with Tottenham Hotspurs in 1987.
-Then, in 1989, he joined Bernard Tapie's Olympique Marseille for 4.5 million pound, which was then the third highest transfer fees.
-He went to Sheffield Wednesday in 1992-1993, where he reached both FA Cup and League Cup Final.
-Despite losing both finals, he was voted FWA Player of the Year for that season. he won 62 caps for England, and went to the WC in 1986 and 1990.
+In 1989, he joined Bernard Tapie's Olympique Marseille for 4.5 million pound, which was then the third highest transfer fees.
+He went to Sheffield Wednesday in 1992.
+He was voted FWA Player of the Year for that season.
+He won 62 caps, and went to the WC in 1986 and 1990.

 RM/RW: Trevor Steven (Northumberland)

-He was a key player in the great Everton side of the 1980's, where he won two League titles and the Cup Winners' Cup in 1985.
-In 1989, he moved to Gramme Souness' ambitious Rangers.
+He played with the great Everton side of the 1980's, where he won the Cup Winners' Cup in 1985.
+In 1989, he moved to Gramme Souness' Rangers.
 Two seasons later, he broke the English transfer record in 1991 when he joined Tapie's Marseille for 5.5 million pounds.
 However, he only lasted one season and returned to Rangers.
 He went to the WC Finals in 1986 and 1990.

-Milburn was best remembered for his career with Newcastle United and was considered .
-He won three FA Cup titles in 5 years in the 1950's.
+Jackie Milburn was best remembered for his career with Newcastle United and was considered legend there.
+He won three FA Cup titles in 5 years during the 1950's.
 He was a second cousin to Jack and Bobby Charlton.
-He went to the WC finals in 1950, which was England's first ever appearance at the WC Finals.
+He had 13 caps.
+He went to the World Cup finals in 1950, which was England's first ever appearance in the Finals.

 SS/FW: Peter Beardsley (Northumberland)

 He was the only player in history to have joined Manchester United and Manchester City, and Liverpool and Everton.
 He made his professional debut in Canada before moving to England in 1982.
-In 1987, he joined Liverpool on the same summer that John Barnes joined the club, forming another great side for Liverpool.
+In 1987, he joined Liverpool on the same summer that John Barnes joined the club.
 He later played for various clubs in England.
 For the national team, he played in the WC Finals in 1986 and 1990

 CF: Stanley Mortensen (County Durham)

-Mortensen spent most of his career playing for Blackpool.
+Stanley Mortensen spent most of his career playing for Blackpool.
 In 1953, he scored a hat trick at the FA Cup Final that would became as the "Matthews Final".
-For the national team, he became the first English player to score in a WC qualifying match and then, the first to score in the Final.
+For the national team, he had 25 caps.
+Hew became the first English player to score in a World Cup qualifying match and then, the first to score in the World Cup Finals(1950 Finals in Brazil).
+He later played for Hull City, Southport, Bath City and Lancaster.

 ST: Wilf Mannion (North Yorkshire)

-Nicknamed "Golden Boy", he played for Middlesbrough between 1936 and 1954.
-He received 26 caps and went to the 1950 WC Finals in Brazil.
+Nicknamed "Golden Boy" because of his blond hair, he played for Middlesbrough between 1936 and 1954.
+He is considered to be Middlesbrough's greatest player.
+Wilf Mannion received 26 caps and went to the 1950 World Cup Finals in Brazil.
 He also fought in Italy and France during the War.

 ST: Alan Shearer (Tyne and Wear)

-Dennis Tueart, Mick McNeil, Adam Johnson, Ralph Coates
+Dennis Tueart, Mick McNeil, Adam Johnson, Ralph Coates, Bobby Robson.

 -- The rightback position is relatively weak.
-So I only brought one.
+So I only brought one, William Ashurst.

 -- The last player "cut" was Dennis Tueart.
-I opted to pick an extra midfielder in Michael Carrick than selecting Dennis Tueart.
+I opted to pick an extra midfielder in Michael Carrick.
+Dennis Tueart was all-time great with Manchester City who later played with NY Cosmos.
+I already have Chris Waddle on the left wing.

 -- I toyed with the idea of starting Cooper, Charlton and Hunter together using the Leeds United connection.